Aleqsd/rtsp_tapo/README.md

 # 🐾 Croquettes Counter Bot

-This project uses a Tapo RTSP camera + OpenAI Vision API to **estimate the number of kibbles in a bowl**.
+This project uses a Tapo RTSP camera + OpenAI Vision API to **check if a bowl still contains enough kibbles**.
-It notifies you via Telegram when the number of kibbles drops below a threshold.
+It notifies you via Telegram when the kibble level drops below a threshold.

 Runs on a Freebox Delta VM (Debian) or any Linux machine.